Your guide to payroll in Thailand

 - Setting up a local entity: This can be costly and time-consuming as it requires a lot of administrative overhead.
 Additionally, you’ll take on responsibility for Thai work permits and visas, as well as payroll management, taxes, and benefits as per Thailand’s laws.

-- Using international payment platforms or doing a wire transfer.
+- Using international payment platforms or wire transfers.

-- Partnering with an EOR in Thailand: An Employer of Record (EOR) like Payoneer Workforce Management is one of the easiest and efficient ways to hire and pay employees in Thailand.
+- Partnering with an EOR in Thailand: An Employer of Record (EOR) like Payoneer Workforce Management helps streamline how you engage and pay employees in Thailand.
 They act as a legal employer and offer support for staying compliant as per local labor law and payroll management in Thailand.

 1) What is the payroll system in Thailand?